codeaperature/LoadFredObservations/readme.md

 ## COMMENTARY
 This exercise was for a coding challenge for an entrance to an onsite interview.
-The company shll remain anonymous, but there are some Scala how-to things I would like to keep around in my repo - how to get a page, how to parse JSON, how to connect wiht JDBC to postgres ... and so forth.
+The company shall remain anonymous, but there are some Scala how-to things I would like to keep around in my repo - how to get a page, how to parse JSON, how to connect wiht JDBC to postgres ... and so forth.